Cross-Border E-Commerce with Amazon: How to Succeed in International Sales

 Logistics and Shipping Abroad

-Logistics is one of the central success factors in international e-commerce.
+Logistics is one of the key success factors in international e-commerce.
 Customers today expect not only fast and reliable deliveries – they also compare shipping costs, return options, and customer service quality.
 Those who excel in this area score not only with the product but with the entire shopping experience.

 Tax Requirements and Registrations in Target Markets

 Those who sell internationally on Amazon must deal with different tax regulations – a often complex but essential topic.
 Depending on the destination country, different obligations apply regarding VAT, registrations, and reporting.
 Mistakes or omissions can quickly become costly.
-This also applies to VAT in the EU, despite VAT regulations, the One-Stop-Shop, Schengen Area, and so on.
+This also applies to VAT in the EU, despite VAT regulations, the One-Stop-Shop, the Schengen Area, and so on.

 VAT Liability and Registrations